 Emotional Causes of Pain

-There are other insults the body has to endure, such as money worries, shocking or traumatic events, feeling unsupported, loneliness, bereavements and difficult break ups.
+In addition, there are other insults the body has to endure.
+These might include money worries, shocking or traumatic events, feeling unsupported, loneliness, bereavements and difficult break ups.
 All these life experiences have their impact on the body as well as the mind.
 Emotions and feelings can be identified by physical brain states and measurable chemical changes.
 A separate body and mind is actually impossible.
 In fact, some researchers have gone so far as to label the body as the unconscious mind.
-They postulate that we hold memories of past injury, insult and trauma in the tissues; in the words of a highly esteemed trauma researcher, Bessel van der Kolk “The Body Keeps the Score.”
+They postulate that we hold memories of past injury, insult and trauma in the tissues; in the words of a highly esteemed trauma researcher, Bessel van der Kolk: “The Body Keeps the Score.”

 Examples of holding emotions in tissues might be rounding our shoulders, tightening our jaw or gripping our thighs together.
 This can go on long after we feel we have emotionally processed the experience.
 Gentle breathing and movement can help us to release layers of this unconscious holding.
 Often we are not even aware of the release of tensions related to emotional holding; there is just a feeling of lightness and peace.
 However, sometimes there is a deeper sign of release, some tears, a long sigh, a palpable feeling of relief.